SFDO-Tooling/CumulusCI/docs/tutorial.rst

 Using Salesforce DX Scratch Orgs
 --------------------------------

 While it is possible to use `cci org connect <org_name>` to connect to a Developer Edition org, the real fun is using CumulusCI along with Salesforce DX.
-If you already have the `sfdx` command installed, have connected to your devhub, and have set the `defaultdevhubusername` config settting (use `sfdx force:config:list` to verify), you're ready to start using `cci` with `sfdx`.
-If you haven't already set up Salesforce DX, you can learn how at https://developer.salesforce.com/platform/dx.
+If you already have the `sfdx` command installed, have connected to your devhub, and have set the `defaultdevhubusername` config setting (use `sfdx force:config:list` to verify), you're ready to start using `cci` with `sfdx`.
+If you haven't already set up Salesforce DX, you need to take care of a few steps:

+1. `Install the Salesforce CLI <https://developer.salesforce.com/docs/atlas.en-us.sfdx_setup.meta/sfdx_setup/sfdx_setup_install_cli.htm>`_
+2. `Enable Dev Hub in Your Org <https://developer.salesforce.com/docs/atlas.en-us.sfdx_setup.meta/sfdx_setup/sfdx_setup_enable_devhub.htm>`_
+3. `Connect SFDX to Your Dev Hub Org <https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_auth_web_flow.htm>`_ (be sure to use the ``--setdefaultdevhubusername`` option).

+You can learn more about Salesforce DX at https://developer.salesforce.com/platform/dx.

 CumulusCI wraps the creation of scratch orgs to provide a some useful extra features: